adithirgis/pollucheck/include.md

 **How to check if the data is significant or not?**
 *The p-value in the last column tells you the significance of the regression coefficient for a given parameter.
-If the p-value is small enough to claim statistical significance, that just means there is strong evidence that the coefficient is different from 0, or else you could also try t-test.
+If the p-value is small enough to claim statistical significance, that means there is strong evidence that the coefficient is different from 0.
 [source](https://stats.stackexchange.com/questions/37912/how-to-determine-which-variables-are-statistically-significant-in-multiple-regre)*

 **What are residuals?**
-*The data points usually don’t fall exactly on this regression equation line; they are scattered around.
+*The data points usually don’t fall exactly on the regression equation line; they are scattered around.
 A residual is the vertical distance between a data point and the regression line.
-It tells us how well a line fits with an individual data point.
 [source](https://www.statisticshowto.com/residual/)*

 **What are degrees of freedom?**